 Emerging Debt Quarterly Valuation Update

-Exhibit 3 below provides a snapshot of our new currency valuation methodology that we introduced at the end of Q2 2018.
-In Q1 2019, we made some enhancements that are reflected in the exhibit (for more information please see the Appendix).
-The underlying model analyzes trends in macroeconomic fundamentals such as balance of payments composition and flows, valuation of the currency, and the economic cycle, via an econometric analysis, to come up with an estimate of total expected FX returns for each country in the GBI-EMGD benchmark.
-These are then combined into a single value of a total expected FX return using a weighted average of currencies in the GBI-EMGD.
+Below we extend the discussion to local markets.
+Exhibit 4 provides a snapshot of our currency valuation methodology.
+The underlying model analyzes trends in macroeconomic fundamentals such as balance of payments composition and flows, valuation of the currency, and the economic cycle, and uses a regression analysis to produce an estimate of total expected FX returns for each country in the GBI-EMGD benchmark.
+These are then combined into a single value of a total expected FX return using a market cap weighted average of currencies in the GBI-EMGD.
 We then deduct the GBI-EMGD weighted carry from the estimated GBI-EMGD weighted value of total FX expected return to get to an expected EM FX spot return.
-Finally, we estimate a neutral range based on the backtest of the overall model (see the Appendix for more information) to assess whether EM currencies are cheap, rich, or fairly valued.
+Finally, we estimate a neutral range based on the backtest of the overall model to assess whether EM currencies are cheap, rich, or fairly valued.
 A value that is higher (lower) than the upper (lower) value of the neutral range could potentially indicate “cheap” (“rich”) currencies.
 A value that is within the neutral range would be considered “fair.”
-Based on the new methodology, EM currencies, while not outright cheap, are still hovering close to the cheap end of the neutral range and still slightly better than their 5-year average value in terms of fundamental value.
+Based on our framework, EM currencies are attractively valued relative to the past 5-year average, and close to the peak reached during the 2008 financial crisis.